 - How the state determines fault

-Trucking companies have lawyers, and they may have separate legal teams if their business spans across multiple states in the nation.
+Trucking companies have lawyers, and they may have separate legal teams if their business spans multiple states in the nation.
 When fighting for the compensation you need, going up against commercial lawyers can be arduous and intimidating.

 Allow our team to take on that burden for you.
 We can review how Ohio law might apply to your case and explain your rights as we build it.